bright/new-www/_posts/2018-01-17-shouldko-for-better-assertion-messages.md

 }
 ```

-In my opinion this syntax improves readability.
+In my opinion ShouldKO's assertion syntax improves readability.
 However, this is not where ShouldKO main improvement is.
-Let us see the improved assertion message:
+Follow the improved assertion message:

 ```
 java.lang.AssertionError: (usd100 + usd40).amount